-New housing including changes of use within the existing built up area of Nuthall as defined on the Policies Map will be supported where the following criteria are met
+New housing including changes of use to housing within the existing built up area of Nuthall as defined on the Policies Map will be supported where the following criteria are met

 - i.
-The necessary infrastructure is provided which will assist in reducing the need to travel particularly by private car. - ii.
-There are no environmental issues or other land use designations which indicate that housing development should not take place. - iii.
+The necessary infrastructure and/or measures to deliver more sustainable transport usage is provided which will assist in reducing the need to travel particularly by private car. - ii.
+There are no adverse environmental effects or conflicts with planning policy which indicate that housing development should not take place. - iii.
 The development will ensure adequate standards of amenity for new occupiers of the housing and will not result in any unacceptable adverse impact on neighbouring occupiers. - iv.
 The development should contribute in a positive way to the character and appearance of the area. - v.
-For development of 5 or more homes, a minimum of 20% of the houses should be designed to cater for the needs of elderly or residents with limited mobility. - vi.
+For development of 5 or more homes, a minimum of 20% of the units should be designed to cater for the needs of elderly or those with limited mobility, subject to viability and the requirements to provide affordable housing. - vi.
 The loss of houses that are suitable for elderly residents or those with limited mobility will be resisted.

 There is a need for housing to cater for the needs of the elderly.
 This could be bungalows or 'extra care' type residential accommodation.
 This would cater for the high numbers of elderly people within the parish who wish to remain there and also would free up housing for the younger generation who will be looking for housing over the plan period within the Parish.
-There are not the same issues in relation to a lack of affordable housing in Nuthall as elsewhere.
-The affordability ratio is significantly better in Nuthall to elsewhere in Nottinghamshire.
+The adopted Part 1 Local Plan (Policy 8.5) sets a target for new affordable housing provision in Broxtowe of 30%.
+Nuthall is included in the Kimberley housing sub-market within Broxtowe, where the emerging Part 2 Local Plan seeks 20% or more affordable housing on sites of more than 10 units (Policy 15).
+Housing development proposals which are unable to satisfy the criteria in this policy, as well as deliver some affordable housing, should provide a viability assessment to demonstrate why such a scheme would not be deliverable.

-There is a good supply of sites for housing in Nuthall with implementable planning permissions.
+Nuthall includes a housing commitment for 116 new dwellings to be provided on land adjacent to Hempshill Hall.
+Broxtowe's Strategic Housing Land Availability Assessment (SHLAA) indicates that there is a good supply of sites for housing in Nuthall with implementable planning permissions.
 It is not considered necessary to make any site specific allocations for new housing.
 A criteria based policy will suffice to ensure the needs of the Parish are met.
 This is in accordance with the principle of lifetime homes and seeks to address the shortage of suitable accommodation for the elderly.